ruggeri/tech-notes/algos/hash-map-tricks.md

   - This saves time if key comparison is deep/expensive.
 - Instead of doing MOD, use a power of 2 number buckets and do an AND.
   That helps because MOD is 30x slower than AND.
+- Incremental resize/rehashing:
+  - This is the typical deamortization idea.
+With a dynamic array, it involves allocating a 2nd buffer at 50% full, and copying over two items for every one you insert.
+  - You can do the same thing with a hash map.
+  - Approximately triples memory use.
+But can make sense if you care more about latency than memory use.
+  - Will work easier with chaining rather than open addressing (where items can maybe move around on you).

 # Perfect Hashing